knsiczarnamagia/wave3-magical-drones/docs/project_concept_details_summary.md

 We tested initial model trained on Kaggle dataset on several images from geoporal, but results are poor.
 We speculate that Kaggle data is highly skewed toward city images and the model is unable to properly convert rural terrains.

-Potential of mixing datasets is low (geoportal, kaggle and google map images have different styles)
+Potential of mixing datasets is low (Geoportal, Kaggle and Google Maps images have different styles)
     - Can we pretrian on kaggle datasets and then finetune on Google Maps scraped data? (distinct stages or smooth transition between data distributions).

 We are open to receive any data from the company.